taesungp/contrastive-unpaired-translation/README.md

   For pip users, please type the command `pip install -r requirements.txt`.

-  For Conda users, we provide an installation script `bash ./scripts/conda_deps.sh`.

-  Alternatively, you can create a new Conda environment using `conda env create -f environment.yml`.
+  For Conda users,  you can create a new Conda environment using `conda env create -f environment.yml`.

 ### CUT and FastCUT Training and Test